dcremonini/openserverless-site-d4rkstart/content/en/docs/download/_index.md

 `ops` will suggest when to update them (at least once a day).

-You normally just need to update the tasks but sometimes you also need to update `ops` itself.
+You normally just need to update the tasks, but sometimes you also need to update `ops` itself.
 The system will detect when it is the case and tell you what to do.